-Sleep disorders – you have difficulty falling asleep, and when you do, you often wake up feeling fatigued.
+You have difficulty falling asleep, and when you do, you often wake up feeling fatigued.

-Mood swings – you may feel anxious, depressed, and irritable.
+You feel anxious, depressed, and irritable.

-Fatigue – you’re extremely mentally and physically tired.
+You’re exceptionally mentally and physically tired.

 The best way to manage them is to prevent them.
 We can do this by removing any trigger foods from our diet, relieving stress, staying hydrated, and keeping active.
 Prevention is our first defense.

-However, sometimes despite our best efforts a flare can occur.
+However, sometimes despite our best efforts, a flare can occur.
 We have no choice but to ride it out.
 Below you’ll find a few ways to manage a flare-up.

 Find a qualified masseuse to give you a gentle massage.
 It will be soothing and help to release endorphins in the body that make you feel good.
-A massage can also help blood circulation in your body improve and this can help bring pain relief and relaxation.
+A massage can also help blood circulation in your body improve, and this can help bring pain relief and relaxation.

 Apply hot compresses to the parts of your body that hurt the most.
 Soaking yourself in a hot bath can help your aching muscles to find some relief.
 You’ll feel less stiff too.

-Exercise is fantastic for strengthening the body, keeping it supple and aiding in weight management.
+Exercise is fantastic for strengthening the body, keeping it supple, and aiding in weight management.
 However, during a flare, it may be wise to take things down a notch.
 Do not push yourself beyond your point of comfort.
 If you wish to do some light exercise, engage in stretching exercises or light walking.
 The goal is to do what you can without unnecessary exertion.
 Pushing past your comfort zone is NOT recommended during a flare-up.

 Last but not least, always speak to your doctor about your condition and any holistic methods or treatments you plan to try.